 can barely can’t answer them anymore!
 I started the blog to talk about slowing down, but you may find that I talk a lot about grief, healing, and eventual reconciliation.
 (In short: If you want your ex back, or ANYTHING back for that matter, let go.
 Completely.
 All the way.)

-On my days off, you’ll find me reading fiction (click here to be friends with me on Goodreads!), playing something from the Animal Crossing or Phoenix Wright series on my 3DS or binge-watching whatever I’m into on Netflix on my computer.
+On my days off, you’ll find me reading fiction (click here to be friends with me on Goodreads!), playing Animal Crossing, or making something in the kitchen with my daughter.
 My husband is a personal trainer so thankfully he keeps me healthy (otherwise I might live solely on Sour Patch Kids).

 Do I always succeed in living a small and slow life?
 Nope.
 I get caught up in the big life, fast life sometimes.
 But I believe that our bodies are powerful communicators and will send strong signals when something is wrong.
 So when I fill my weeks too full and there’s too much on my plate, I can now pretty quickly do a gut check and feel anxiety dressed up as neck pain, sleeplessness, moodiness or just that nagging feeling that something is off.
 When I feel that, I simplify.
 It’s become second nature now.
 I know we all can do this, and that’s why I write about it in this little corner of the internet. 🙂

 I have a bow-legged Bengal cat named Rolo, and we’d love to hear from you anytime!

 A “gentle happiness”–that’s nice.
 I enjoyed your story.

 Hi Jen, your blog inspired me – thank you.
 If you have time, would you please drop me an email.
 I am going through a breakup at age 32 and would appreciate your advice on how to think positively, how to get back to my true, fulfilled self.
 Thank you!
 If you had any time I would appreciate your advice.